Table of contents

 If a defect is identified which does not require the immediate cessation of use of the lifting equipment, you must remedy the issue within the time specified on the report.
 Lifting inspection reports can contain additional observations from the competent person on the condition of the equipment which may help you to manage and maintain your lifting equipment.

-FAQs for lifting equipment inspections
+FAQs for the inspection of lifting equipment

 The scope of LOLER is wide and includes a range of equipment.
 There are two important definitions:

-• Lifting equipment means work equipment for lifting and lowering loads, including attachments used to anchor, fix or support the equipment
+• Lifting equipment means work equipment for lifting and lowering loads, including attach-ments used to anchor, fix or support the equipment

 • Accessories for lifting means lifting equipment for attaching loads to machinery